- Who we are

 A photo contest

-These photos were selected from among the dozens of photos sent as part of the "Unusual Churches" competition launched in Wallonia in the summer of 2018.
-The Jury, chaired by Guy Focant (AWaP), awarded the 32 most original photos.
+These photos were selected from among the dozens of photos sent as part of the "Unusual Heritage in Churches" competition launched in Wallonia in the summer of 2018.
+The jury, chaired by Guy Focant (AWaP), awarded the 32 most original photos.
 Choices that enrich our interpretation of the unusual, which is combined very differently depending on the viewpoint....

 Would you like to host this exhibition in your church?